 You can reach her at firstname.lastname@example.org.

-She is also an award-winning mystery maven and sci-fi sorceress.
-Her first novel, Badge City: Notches, earned her the 2016 Pulp Ark New Pulp Award for Best Novella, and her recent All the Petty Myths spin-off, The Whole Art of Detection, took #4 Best Mystery in The 2016 Preditors and Editors Readers’ Poll.
+Badge City: Notches, earned her the 2016 Pulp Ark New Pulp Award for Best Novella, and The Whole Art of Detection, took #4 Best Mystery in The 2016 Preditors and Editors Readers’ Poll.
+A historical fiction epic about the history of American animation, The Importance of Glass Slippers, is forthcoming from Altrix Books.

-Her short fiction has appeared in The Lemon Herberts and Glass Coin, with forthcoming stories to appear in Speakeasies and Spiritualists and Saucy Robot Stories.
-She is co-host and co-producer on The Raconteur Roundtable, formerly The Television Crossover Universe Podcast, a popular podcast focused on in-depth, intimate interviews with authors, actors, and other creators.
-In addition, she is the Television Coordinator for The Time Travel Nexus.
+Her short fiction has appeared in The Lemon Herberts, Saucy Robot Stories, Glass Coin, Speakeasies and Spiritualists, and Silver Screen Sleuths.
+Her essay on K-9 was featured in the Doctor Who charity anthology Children of Time: The Companions of Doctor Who and she has written numerous articles for The Time Travel Nexus.
+She is co-host and co-producer on The Raconteur Roundtable, a popular podcast focused on in-depth, intimate interviews with authors, actors, and other creators.

 You can reach her at email@example.com.